veronicatesei/hcl-universal-orchestrator-chart/README.md

 To use custom certificates:

-1. Genereta your custom certificates
+1. Generate your custom certificates
 2. Set `uno.congfig.certificates.useCustomizedCert: true`
 3. Assign the certificate values as secrets in the certificates section of the **values.yaml** file: